Procedural Map Generation with Binary Space Partitioning

 The Map Structure

-Our dungeon is going to be generated inside our Map data structure.
-At its most basic the Map is a 2-dimensional vector of Tile Objects.
+Our dungeon is going to be generated inside of our Map data structure.
+The map is a grid, represeted as a 2-dimensional vector of Tile Objects.
 Each Tile Object represents an x/y point on the map grid, and can be either a "blocking tile" or "non-blocking".
-Blocking tiles make up the parts of the Map the player and other entities cannot traverse, while "walkable" areas are made of non-blocking tiles.
+Blocking tiles make up the parts of the Map the player and other entities cannot traverse, while "walkable" areas are made up of non-blocking tiles.

 class Tile {